Migrant Offshore Aid Station

-The Migrant Offshore Aid Station (MOAS) is an international humanitarian non-governmental organization based in Malta that provides aid and emergency medical relief to refugees and migrants.
+The Migrant Offshore Aid Station (MOAS) is an international humanitarian non-governmental organization based in Malta that provides aid and assistance to vulnerable communities worldwide.
+MOAS main focus is responding quickly and efficiently to emerging crises and make a difference in people's lives.

-Most activities between 2014 and 2017 have focused on sea-rescue of refugees and migrants, some 2017 activities have centered around healthcare to Rohingya refugees in Bangladesh.
+Most activities between 2014 and 2017 have focused on sea-rescue of refugees and migrants.
+From 2017 missions have centered around healthcare to Rohingya refugees in Bangladesh, and then expanded in the provision of specialised training for water and fire response - Disaster Risk Reduction that is currently underway.

-History

-MOAS was founded in 2013 by Italian businesswoman Regina Catrambone and her American husband Chris Catrambone, after Regina found the lifejacket of a refugee who had drowned on the journey from North Africa to Europe.
+Since 2019 MOAS has been delivering food and medical aid in areas of crisis such as Yemen, Somalia and Sudan, in collaboration with international partners.

+Since 2022 MOAS has been saving lives in Ukraine with an emergency medical mission, through a team of 150 medics who operates a fleet of 50 ambulances.
+They managed to save 40.000 patients as of March 2024.

+Awards

+MOAS was founded in 2013 in the wake of the escalation of the migration phenomenon through the Central Mediterranean, which quickly became the most deadly migrant crossing in the world.

 MOAS has been awarded Italy's Order of Merit and Malta's Medal for Service for the Republic (Midalja għall-Qadi tar-Repubblika).
 MOAS also received an award from Civic Engagement by the Today Public Policy Institute in November 2015.
 In 2016, MOAS received The Geuzen Medal.

 Activities

-2014 mission in the Central Mediterranean
+2014 first mission in the Central Mediterranean

-The first activities was a 21-day mission of the MY Phoenix vessel that commenced on 25 August 2014, the first rescue was a Maltese fisherman whose boat was drifting off Delimara (close to Marsaxlokk) after its engine failed.
+The first activities was a 21-day mission of the Phoenix vessel that commenced on 25 August 2014, the first rescue was a Maltese fisherman whose boat was drifting off Delimara (close to Marsaxlokk) after its engine failed.
 The man managed to attract the attention of the MOAS crew by waving.
 The three-metre fishing vessel was tied up alongside the Phoenix until help was called.

 MOAS organized its first migrant rescue on 30 August when it assisted a group of 250 Syrians and Palestinians, including 40 children.
 On the same day, the Phoenix also assisted 96 people travelling from Sub-Saharan Africa in a rubber dinghy who were transferred onto a merchant ship.
 On 8 September, the Phoenix conducted two rescues involving almost 700 people migrants, 83 women and children.
 A two-day-old infant was among the people rescued.

 On the subsequent day, another 500 migrants were rescued from two separate vessels, bringing the tally up to 1,500 migrants saved in less than two weeks at sea.
 MOAS rescued another 1,500 migrants throughout October, bringing the total number of rescues to 3,000.

 MOAS launched a crowdfunding effort in October and by 2015 raised $70,000.
 In February 2015, MOAS made a specific appeal to the maritime industry and mariners who are required to respond to emergencies.
 It said that seafarers transiting the Mediterranean would be especially affected by the numbers of refugees crossing from Libya to Italy after projects like the Italian mission Mare Nostrum were no longer in operation.